davjfish/helper_files/git.md

 - `git log --graph --decorate --oneline` visualize git history
 - `git branch -d branch_name` delete a branch locally
 - `git push --delete <remote_name> <branch_name>` delete a branch on the remote
+- `git checkout -b [branch] [remote]/[branch]` import a branch from the remote repo

+### Comparing Branches
+- `git diff --name-status master` compare current branch to master;
+- `git diff master..otherbranch > myDiffFile.diff` compare two branches and pipe to file; will only look at committed changes

 ## do a git pull and overwrite any files in the local repo
 ```